 }

-The pin binding for the pin connected to the sidecar hardware is triggered.
+The pin binding for the pin connected to the sidecar hardware is triggered and the assigned sequence or action is executed.

 Lua HTTP